chakrit/go-scratch/README.md

 curl -L https://github.com/chakrit/go-scratch/archive/master.tar.gz | tar -xzv --strip 1
 ```

+Do not forget to update the `LICENSE` file to match what you need.
+Or simply remove it.

-Or a full setup for a new project:
+Example for a full setup for a new project:

 ```sh
 mkdir your-new-shiny-project    # Make a new shiny folder for your new project.